 Jesus tells us that the gates of heaven are closed to us unless we are born again.
 Therefore, we ask: Friend, are you born again?
 Church member, are you born again?
 If not, then you are lost.
 For Jesus says, “Except a man be born again, he cannot see the kingdom of God” (John 3:3).

-Someone may say if I try and do all I can, giving to the poor, visiting the sick, and be as good as I can every day, then surely I am born again (Matthew 25:41-45).
-No, we cannot be what we are not: “for the carnal mind is not subject to the law of God neither indeed can be” (Romans 8:7).
+Someone may say if I try and do all I can: giving to the poor, visiting the sick, and being as good as I can every day, then surely I am born again (Matthew 25:41-45).
+No, we cannot be what we are not: “Because the carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be” (Romans 8:7).
 We must have a change of heart.
-For God by the prophets says, “A new heart also will I give you” (Ezekiel 36:26).
+For God by the prophet says, “A new heart also will I give you” (Ezekiel 36:26).

 “How long will it take?
 Must I not grow into the new birth?”
 No, we are born into the kingdom of God and that makes us children and heirs.
 “And if children, then heirs; heirs of God, and joint-heirs with Christ” (Romans 8:17).
 This may take place the moment you surrender all and come to Jesus for pardon.

 “How and when do we receive it?”
 God, who looks on the heart, sees your sincerity.
 He comes to you through the power of the Holy Ghost and creates within you a right spirit (Psalm 51:10).
 Thus, you are born again—a new creature in Christ Jesus by faith in Him (2 Corinthians 5:17).